scroll top

 • Insurance up to $100,000

-• Also buys diamonds, gold, coins, flatware, fine watches
+• Also buys diamonds, gold, coins, fine watches

-Ready to sell your silver?
-How much you could get for selling silver
+How much do you get for selling silver?

 How much you will get for selling your silver depends on the quality of your silver (sterling, or plated), whether your item demands a premium price or will be sold for melt value, the price of silver the day you sell, and the offer you agree to.

-You can sell your silver flatware by either bringing it to a pawn shop, silver exchange, or leveraging an online buyer.
+You can sell your silver flatware and service pieces by either bringing it to a pawn shop, coin dealer or reaching out to an online buyer.
 Each of these buyers will pay you based on the purity and weight of the silver that you are exchanging; the purer and heavier your items, the more you will receive.

 Learn more about selling sterling silver flatware, where we outline the going rate for various silver brands, and how much you can fetch for a full, 32-piece set of sterling silver at melt — which will be about $800 to $1,500.

 Silver flatware is usually 90% sterling silver, though that percentage can vary substantially.
-Silver-plated flatware will contain much less silver has very low resale value.
+Silver-plated flatware will contain much less silver has very low resale value — just what you could get for the piece at a thrift, consignment or antiques store.

 Silver bullion